Development

 Pricing

-src/pricing/snapshot.json is embedded at compile time.
-At runtime, PriceTable::configured() first looks for a local pricing-snapshot.json in the tokenuse config directory, then falls back to the embedded snapshot.
+Pricing is embedded as two compile-time books under costs/.
+At runtime, PriceTable::configured() first looks for local pricing-upstream.json and pricing-overrides.json in the tokenuse config directory, then falls back to the embedded books.
+A legacy local pricing-snapshot.json is still accepted for older installs.

 Canonicalization lowercases model names, drops a vendor prefix such as anthropic/, strips an @pin suffix, and removes trailing -YYYYMMDD date stamps.
-Aliases such as cursor-auto, anthropic-auto, and openai-auto resolve through the snapshot.
+Aliases such as anthropic-auto and openai-auto resolve through the overrides book; cursor-auto is a direct Cursor Auto pricing row.
+Tool aliases are scoped, so Copilot display names do not affect Codex/OpenAI/Claude/Gemini calls.

 The pricing formula is: